sthephmaldonado/Hello-World/Final_Project/readme.md

 Void reset: so every time the player loses the game rests. (it didn't actually worked)

-Drawing static shapes, the robot
+Drawing static shapes, the robot:
 To make an ellipse: The first two numbers are the numbers of the circle circumference, the third point is the width and the last is the height.
 Stroke: sets the color to draw lines around the shape